imxieyi/waifu2x-ios/README.md

  - XCode 9+
  - iOS 11+

+## Image format
+Images with `RGB` color space works fine.
+Others should be converted to `RGB` before processing otherwise output image will broken.
+Alpha channel is scaled using [bicubic interpolation](https://en.wikipedia.org/wiki/Bicubic_interpolation).
+Generally it runs on GPU.
+It automatically falls back to CPU if image is too large for Metal to process, which is extremely slow.

 ## About models
 This repository includes all the models converted from [waifu2x-caffe](https://github.com/lltcggie/waifu2x-caffe). **If you want to dig into Core ML, it is recommended that you should convert them by yourself.**